 Also, she took part in the artistic performance “Zaigrano delo”, which presented different types of precarious work.
 The performance was shown in the several regions of Slovenia.
 Her project ended with a film she made, called “Faces of precariat”.
 You can watch it here.

 Artem Chubukov was a 1-year EVS volunteer stayed at our organization from 2015 till 2016.
 He came from the city called Cheboksary, Russia.
 His project was called “Research and improve: labour market situation”.
 During his time he worked on our new web page and every last week of a month he prepared Russian evening and made Russian culture more familiar to us.
 Apart from that, he was engaged in media content creation (shooting and editing videos, taking photos).
 During his project, he also prepared a SWOT analysis of our organization.

-Maria Fedina was the last EVS volunteer, whom our organization was hosting from August 2017 till the end of July 2018.
+Maria Fedina was an EVS volunteer, whom our organization was hosting from August 2017 till the end of July 2018.
 She was part of our International Department.
 Her project responsibilities and tasks included: creation of the international platform of like-minded organizations and establishment of a partnership with them, organization of the events (4-day international meeting, Russian-Slovenian movie nights, annual camp), maintenance of library, writing articles and posts for our website.
 Apart from that, she is also helping with video shooting and editing.
 More than that, she participated in the internal activities of our organization and the affiliated Trade Union of Precarious.